Air Fryer Recipe

 1. Preheat your air fryer to 180°C (355°F) for about 5 minutes.

 2. Wash and dry the aubergines.
-Trim the ends and cut them into 1-inch thick rounds.
+Trim off the ends, then cut them into 1-inch thick rounds.

-3. In a large mixing bowl, combine olive oil, salt, pepper, garlic powder, smoked paprika, dried oregano, and red pepper flakes if using.
-Stir until well mixed.
+3. In a large mixing bowl, mix together the olive oil, salt, pepper, garlic powder, smoked paprika, dried oregano and red pepper flakes, if using.
+Stir until evenly combined.

-4. Add the aubergine slices to the bowl and toss gently until all pieces are evenly coated with the spice and oil mixture.
+4. Add the aubergine slices to the bowl and toss gently until every piece is coated in the spiced oil mixture.

-5. Place a single layer of the seasoned aubergine slices in the air fryer basket.
-Avoid overcrowding.
+5. Arrange the seasoned aubergine slices in a single layer in the air fryer basket.
+Don’t overcrowd them.

-6. Air fry for 15-20 minutes, flipping halfway through, until the aubergines are golden and tender.
+6. Air fry for 15-20 minutes, turning halfway through, until the aubergines are golden and tender.

-7. Once cooked, remove aubergines from the air fryer and let them cool slightly before serving.
+7. Once cooked, lift the aubergines from the air fryer and let them cool slightly before serving.

 Why this works in an air fryer